hackafterdark/carta/DESIGN_PHILOSOPHIES.md

 -   **Query:** `SELECT name, email FROM users`
 -   **Destination:** `var data []string`
 -   **Behavior:** `carta.Map` **returns an error immediately**: `carta: when mapping to a slice of a basic type, the query must return exactly one column (got 2)`.
 -   **Why this is Protection:** The library has no way of knowing if the user intended to map the `name` or the `email` column.
-A "graceful" solution might be to arbitrarily pick the first column, but this could lead to the wrong data being silently loaded into the slice.
+A "graceful" solution might be to pick the first column arbitrarily, but this could lead to the wrong data being silently loaded into the slice.
 By failing fast, `carta` forces the developer to write an unambiguous query (e.g., `SELECT name FROM users`), ensuring the result is guaranteed to be correct.

 ---